 The river is spanned by several bridges including the Victoria Bridge at Torry, The King George VI Bridge which carries the B9077 road, The Queen Elisabeth II Bridge in Aberdeen, the Maryculter Bridge situated in the town of the same name and the multi arched Bridge of Dee on the outskirts of Aberdeen, built in 1527 which was built with golden coloured, Elgin sandstone.

 Another unusual bridge is the St Devenick’s suspension, footbridge situated in an Aberdeen suburb, which was built in 1837.

 The River Dee in Cumbria is a tributary of the River Lune which starts life at Dent Head situated along the Dales Way National Trail.
 The river travels in a northerly direction for about ten miles through the area known as Dentdale, where it goes on to join the River Rawthey at Catholes, near Sedbergh.

-All of the river's course takes in the green, rolling countryside of the Cumbrian Dales as it passes through the villages of Cowgill, Dent, Gawthrop and Stonehouse.
+The river's entire course takes in the green, rolling countryside of the Cumbrian Dales as it passes through the villages of Cowgill, Dent, Gawthrop and Stonehouse.